 Driving stock along a race or lane

-- Driving dairy cows or stock that have been regularly handled is easy.
+- Driving stock that has been regularly handled is easy.
 Just let them move along at their own pace.
 But often you don’t have all the time in the world and it’s necessary to put some pressure on them.

-- Making a noise or holding your arms up high in the air holding two sticks will increase your apparent size and usually works well.
+- Making noise or holding your arms up high in the air holding two sticks will increase your apparent size and usually works well.
 You do not need to beat the stock with the sticks.
-Standing up on the foot pegs of the motor bike or ATV also works.
+Standing up on the foot pegs of the motorbike or ATV also works.
 Too much of the same noise or constant barking of the dog will soon lose its effect.

 Droving stock on the public highway

-- With drivers on the road today having little knowledge or respect for stock, try to avoid highway droving if you possibly can.
+- With drivers on the road, today having little knowledge or respect for stock, try to avoid highway driving if you possibly can.